aws-samples/aws-modern-application-workshop/module-2/README.md

 * [**A Security Group**](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) - Allows your docker containers to receive traffic on port 8080 from the Internet through the Network Load Balancer.
 * [**IAM Roles**](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) - Identity and Access Management Roles are created.
 These will be used throughout the workshop to give AWS services or resources you create access to other AWS services like DynamoDB, S3, and more.

-To create these resources, run the following command in the Cloud9 terminal (will take ~10 minutes for stack to be created):
+To create these resources, run the following command in the Cloud9 terminal (will take ~10 minutes for stack to be created). **Please, choose only one according to your AWS account type (regular or Starter for students)**:

 ```
+# For regular AWS accounts
 aws cloudformation create-stack --stack-name MythicalMysfitsCoreStack --capabilities CAPABILITY_NAMED_IAM --template-body file://~/environment/aws-modern-application-workshop/module-2/cfn/core.yml

+# For AWS Educate starter student accounts
+aws cloudformation create-stack --stack-name MythicalMysfitsCoreStack --capabilities CAPABILITY_NAMED_IAM --template-body file://~/environment/aws-modern-application-workshop/module-2/cfn/core-starter-account.yml
 ```

 You can check on the status of your stack creation either via the AWS Console or by running the command: